taraspiotr/lowbot/README.rst

 Licenses
 ========

-The code which makes up this Python project template is licensed under the MIT/X11 license.
+The code which makes up this lowbot project template is licensed under the MIT/X11 license.
 Feel free to use it in your free software/open-source or proprietary projects.

 Issues